 Barlow’s lasting legacy is that he devoted his life to making the Internet into “a world that all may enter without privilege or prejudice accorded by race, economic power, military force, or station of birth . . . a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity.”

 Here, we collect a portion of his writings and documents about him.
-There is much ageless wisdom here, as well as commentary that is based firmly in the in the first legal and moral issues facing the nascent Internet.
+There is much ageless wisdom here, as well as commentary that is based firmly in the first legal and moral issues facing the nascent Internet.
 Enjoy.

 Note: The Barlow Library includes works not licensed under the EFF CC-BY License.